hrt127/hrt127/README.md

 <details>
 <summary>Expand</summary>

+**Many things; I'm a curious always wanna learn new and pass on:**
 * Options trading structure analysis
 * Greeks-aware positioning and scaling
 * Decision systems and pattern recognition
 * Research automation workflows
+* Expected Updated shared library transferable skills in progress _ probably hosted dashboard workflow categorised on Streamlit/Vercel if not also in the form of a game you're learning fun.

 </details>